 Another thing you should always keep available in your pantry at home is white rice.
 (This is a staple in my house) I fix a little white rice in the morning for the girls if they are not feeling well.
 Along with the white rice I’ll mix in boiled chicken.
 This is a great alternative for your Pomeranian when their stomach isn’t feeling well.
 Because the chicken and rice meal is bland, your Pomeranian will be able to digest it well.

 If my Pomeranians refuses to eat the chicken and rice and won’t drink water I make them chicken broth (and usually call the vet) The chicken broth will sooth their stomach as well as keep them hydrated.
 (My girls have never turned their nose up at chicken broth!)
 Hydration is very important when your Pomeranian is not feeling well.
 Make sure and keep a close eye on the water bowl, so that it’s always full.

 If your Pomeranian’s stomach isn’t feeling better with in a day or two and he/she still can’t keep anything down or if they are not eating, I suggest you call the vet and make an appointment.
-Your vet may suggest x-rays (Some Pomeranian’s love to chew on things, and may sometime swallow them and they can get stuck inside.)
+Your vet may suggest x-rays (Some Pomeranian’s love to chew on things, and may sometime swallow pieces of those things that can cause an obstruction in the intestines or stomach.)
 So plan on spending a little cash to make sure you’re little one is safe!
 I set up a savings account for the Pomeranian’s when I first started rescuing them.
 Always good to have cash on hand for any kind of emergency!

 ~If you have questions or comments on Pomeranian’s with upset stomach please let me know and comment below!~